Saudi Arabia To Host Regular World Economic Forum Global Meeting

-(MENAFN- AETOSWire) The Kingdom of Saudi Arabia will host a regular high-level World Economic Forum (WEF) global meeting in Riyadh, with the first slated for the Spring of 2026, it was announced today.
+(MENAFN- Mid-East Info) The Kingdom of Saudi Arabia will host a regular high-level World Economic Forum (WEF) global meeting in Riyadh, with the first slated for the Spring of 2026, it was announced today.

+The announcement was made today by His Excellency Faisal F. Alibrahim, Minister

 His Excellency Faisal F. Alibrahim, Minister of Economy and Planning for Saudi Arabia, commented on the announcement:“Hosting a regular global World Economic Forum meeting in the Kingdom is a testament to the global platform for dialogue, collaboration and innovation the Saudi Arabia has become, and that the World Economic Forum continues to be.
 This meeting represents a significant opportunity to further unite the world in capturing the immense potential that lies ahead.